Sholly45/TechChak-Projects/Task-1/Task1.md

 ## Documentation For Task 1: Host Your Static Website Using S3 And Cloudfront
-# This shows how the tasks was completed
+# This shows how the task was completed

 Before launching the Ubuntu virtual machine we need to install some dependencies on our local machine